Body image starts early in life

 Grogan, S. (2016).
 Body image: Understanding body dissatisfaction in men, women and children.
 London: Routledge.

 Holt, K. E., & Ricciardelli, L. A. (2008).
 Weight concerns among elementary school children: A review of prevention programs.
 Body Image, 5(3), 233-243.

 Littleton, H. L., & Ollendick, T. (2003).
 Negative body image and disordered eating behavior in children and adolescents: what places youth at risk and how can these problems be prevented?
 Clinical Child and Family Psychology Review, 6(1), 51-66.

 Smolak, L. (2004).
 Body image in children and adolescents: where do we go from here?
 Body Image, 1(1), 15-28.

-Body image considers ideas on size and shape, skin colour, physical features, clothing and adornments and shaped by factors and influences.
+Body image considers ideas on size and shape, skin colour, physical features, clothing and adornments, and is shaped by factors and influences.